intervexual/drawpride/README.md

     - `BEND` ('B'): 180 degrees from DIAGONAL. ↘️
     - `REVERSE` ('R'): reverse diagonal or 90 degrees from DIAGONAL. ↗️ Used in many anarchist flags.
 Will put a star in the orientation needed for the boi+boy flag.
     - `SINISTER` ('S'): 180 degrees from REVERSE. ↙️ Will put a star in the orientation needed for the armpit fetish flag.

+Or in order around a circle (clockwise): HORIZONTAL ⬆️, REVERSE ↗️, VERTICAL ➡️, BEND ↘️, UPSIDE ⬇️, SINISTER ↙️, ARROW ⬅️, DIAGONAL ↖️.

 Many functions return a number that corresponds to a dimension of the object that was drawn.
 For example, draw_horiz_bars returns the height of the typical horizontal bar.
 This number can then be used by later function calls to scale other flag elements.